Davies70/alx-system_engineering-devops/0x0A-configuration_management/README.md

-This Repository contains tasks on configuration management and the usage of Puppet tool in the management and automation of configuration of servers.
+This Repository contains tasks on configuration management and the usage of Puppet tool in the management and automation of configuration servers.
 =====================================================================================================================================================